doctrine/doctrine-website/source/blog/2024-02-03-doctrine-orm-3-and-dbal-4-released.md

 We understand that upgrading to a new major version can be difficult.
 The best way to upgrade is to first upgrade to the latest Doctrine ORM 2.x and DBAL 3.x version and address any deprecation warnings that are reported.
+You can read more about how Doctrine handles deprecations [here](https://www.doctrine-project.org/policies/deprecation.html)].
 Once you have addressed all of the deprecations, you should have a clear path to upgrade.